DavidGarzonV/local-music-manager-frontend/README.md

 - CSC_LINK
 - CSC_KEY_PASSWORD

-To understand how the sign works, follow the instructions placed here: [code signing](https://www.electron.build/code-signing.html)
+To understand how the sign works, follow the instructions placed here: [Code Signing (electron-builder)](https://www.electron.build/code-signing.html)

-### The logs for the production application can be found in the folder:
+### The logs for the installed application can be found in the folder:

 - on Windows: %USERPROFILE%\AppData\Roaming\{app name}\logs\main.log
 - on Linux: ~/.config/{app name}/logs/main.log
 - on macOS: ~/Library/Logs/{app name}/main.log

-### The default instalation app is:

-- on Windows: %USERPROFILE%\AppData\Local\Programs\{app name}

----
-## For development purposes
+## For local execution

 Create a file called `.env` with the configuration values for executing the app.